MicrosoftDocs/Hololens/hololens/hololens-enroll-mdm.md

 ## Unenroll HoloLens from Intune

-If you wish to unjoin HoloLens from Azure AD or rejoin it to a different to Azure AD tenant, you must [reset](https://docs.microsoft.com/hololens/hololens-recovery#reset-the-device) the device.
+Although HoloLens 2 is Windows 10 device, it cannot be simply unenrolled from Intune.
+If you wish to unjoin HoloLens from Azure AD or rejoin it to a different to Azure AD tenant, you must [reset/reflash](https://docs.microsoft.com/hololens/hololens-recovery#reset-the-device) the device.